zero-to-mastery/resources/PracticeResources.md

 - [Grid Garden](https://cssgridgarden.com): Practise CSS Grid by playing this game.
 Welcome to Grid Garden, where you write CSS code to grow your carrot garden!

 - [CSS Diner](https://flukeout.github.io): Practise CSS selectors by playing this game.
 It's a fun game to learn and practice CSS selectors.

+- [HTML exercises](http://www.landofcode.com/html-exercises/): Practice your HTML/XHTML skills with small exercises.
+The website provides answers and an interactive sandbox as well.